 With our council, Dr. Hill laid out a foundation for Vibrant Faith which was compelling and inspiring.
 His passion clearly motivates people to move towards and embrace this model for faith formation.
 With his coaching, we made concrete goals to take the next steps in growing faith formation with staff and congregational members.
 Our young families have incorporated the concepts and are now teaching other parents how to model faith in their homes.
 Confirmation small groups are Four Keyed and youth are learning the language.
 God is moving!

 We would highly recommend Dr. Hill for a coaching contract with your church.
 He will meet you where you are without judgment.
 He will inspire you to take the higher road and name God in all your congregation’s activities.
 He will ask you questions about theology and practice to lead your congregation into Vibrant Faith Formation.

-Walking in faith, Pastor Ron Glusenkamp and Pastor Ruth Ann Loughry
+Pastor Ron Glusenkamp and Pastor Ruth Ann Loughry

 Recommendation from Faith Formation Coordinator

 Resurrection Catholic Parish